yeruslan72-svg/AVCS-VIRTUAL-COMPANY/README.md

 Email: yeruslan72@gmail.com

-AVCS VIRTUAL COMPANY
+AVCS — Adaptive Vector Control System
-Adaptive Vector Control System
+Structural Integrity for Decisions Under Pressure

 From information to decision.
 From decision to controlled action.